hotbso/AutoDGS/README.md

 For simbrief integration to work you must install the `simbrief_hub` plugin.\
 Download link: https://github.com/hotbso/simbrief_hub/releases

-Just drop the plugin in the plugins folder and you are in automatic set-and-forget mode.
+Just unzip the download into the ```Resources\plugins``` folder and you are in automatic set-and-forget mode.\
+Further updates can be installed with Skunkcrafts updater.

 Support Discord: https://discord.gg/qhACbvWKvb